russjeffery/DudaAPI-Slate/source/includes/_multiscreen.md

 	-H 'Content-Type: application/json'
 ```

-## Get Sites by External ID
+## Get sites by external id
 This will return a list of all site ID's that have the external ID value provided when creating or updating the website.
 The external ID value is not a unique value in the Duda system -- so multiple sites can have the same external ID value.

 `GET /sites/multiscreen/byexternalid/{external_uid}`